pospi/imthumb/README.md

 To provide simple integration for any custom rate limiting system, the `ImThumbRateLimiter` class provided allows you to integrate your own logic for managing limits on image generation.
 The only method you need implement is `checkRateLimits()`, which returns `true` to indicate that the generation may proceed and `false` if the rate limit has been exceeded. `ImThumbRateLimiter` objects provide a `$generator` member for interrogating the `ImThumb` instance being processed.
 The new `IMTHUMB_RATE_LIMITER` configuration constant corresponds to the pre-included classname which will be initialised to control rate limiting on the script.
 I have also provided `IMTHUMB_RATE_LIMIT_MSG` to control the error HTML that a user sees after exceeding rate limits.

 Of course to use this functionality you will need to create a separate entrypoint script that loads up your custom rate limiter class and then boots up `imthumb.php`.
 You do not need to worry about making `imthumb.php` web inaccessible as it is programmed to die (and log the remote IP to the PHP error log) if it has been given configuration for a rate limiter class that does not exist.
 These scripts will essentially be a case of including the interface class, defining your own custom class & loading whatever framework is needed to support it, and finally including `imthumb.php` which will load up its configuration file and continue on from there.
+There is an example provided at [example/rate-limited-loader.php](example/rate-limited-loader.php).

 If you don't need access to the data from the ImThumb instance to determine your limits, then this framework is purely academic and you can simply create your own script and check for exceeded limits before even loading the main script.
-Its purpose is more geared toward online services performing batch image generation; and of course demoing the thing without killing your webserver :p
+Its purpose is more geared toward online services performing batch image generation or weighting filters based on their relative complexity; and of course demoing the thing without killing your webserver :p

 Disclaimer: Note that session-level rate limiting can be circumvented by attackers simply by starting a new session on each request.
 In order to properly guard against sustained server abuse of this kind one really needs to have something active at a webserver level.